United Center: Sponsorship

-United Airlines paid about $1.8 million per year until 2014 for its naming rights.
-United merged with Continental Airlines in October 2010, retaining Continental's logo and corporate look.
-The arena continued to use United's tulip logo for the duration of the 2010–11 season.
-For the 2011–12 season, all the previous United signs were replaced with the globe logo.
-Two new lit signs on the east and west ends of the arena saying "United Center" with the United globe in the middle were revealed below the upper level suites complementing the former "Madhouse" signs on the north and south sides.
+United Airlines paid about $1.8 million per year in 2014 for its naming rights.

+On May 2, 2010, United announced they would be merging with Continental Airlines, resulting in the United name being kept but with Continental's globe logo and corporate look being retained, eliminating the tulip symbol.
+On August 11, 2010, a new logo for the combined airline was released and the rebranding would be completed on October 1, 2010, just before the 2010–11 NBA and NHL seasons started.
+Despite this change, the arena continued to use United's previous tulip logo for the 2010–11 season and in the 2011 NHL and NBA playoffs due to scheduling constraints with rebranding in time for the start of the season.
+In the summer of 2011, all the previous United tulip signs were at last replaced with the globe logo to reflect the new identity of the combined airline in time for the 2011–12 NHL and NBA seasons and onwards, nearly a year after the merger and identity change had initially gone into effect by United themselves.
+Two new lit signs on the east and west ends of the arena saying "United Center" with the United globe in the middle were also revealed below the upper-level suites complementing the former "Madhouse" signs on the north and south sides.

 In December 2013, it was announced that an agreement had been reached to keep United's naming rights for the arena for another 20 years.
 The United Center will see a series of updates and upgrades to the interior and exterior of the building.
 New signage, additional LED boards, and other elements have been added after reaching this agreement.
 LED screens have been installed on the north side of the arena along with a panoramic LED board on the 300 level, eliminating the "Welcome To The Madhouse" sign.

 Anheuser-Busch has also established a sponsorship.
 They are partners with both the Chicago Bulls and Chicago Blackhawks and have gained rights to signage inside the arena along with a pub.

+PepsiCo and the United Center announced on July 12, 2023, a multi-year partnership to become the official soft drink of the United Center, Chicago Bulls and Chicago Blackhawks, replacing Coca-Cola.